 The Seychelle electorate went to the polls on Sunday (24 June) in the first general elections since an armed coup two years ago.

-The Seychelle electorate went to the polls on Sunday (24 June) in the first general elections since an armed coup two years ago.
+Background: The Seychelle electorate went to the polls on Sunday (24 June) in the first general elections since an armed coup two years ago.
 Voting took place over a four-day period and ballot counting began on Tuesday (26 June).
 President France Albert Rene came to power in June 1977 when he took over as Head of State from Mr. James Mancham who was in London for a Commonwealth conference.
 Since then, President Rene has been leading the country towards becoming what he calls a socialist republic.

 SYNOPSIS: People were out early to cast their votes on the island of Mahe, one of the more than eighty small islands that constitute the Seychelles.